ArnavSarin/ArnavSWebApp/README.md

 To start the ASGI server, use: 'uvicorn naivebayes:app --reload' in the BACK-END terminal

-***Additional Information:*** I ran this in Python 3 and used pip3 to install any additional libraries for the BACK-END.
-I also did not include the node_modules folder.
+***Additional Information:*** I ran this in Python v.
+3.7.3 and used pip3 to install any additional libraries for the BACK-END.
+I did not include the node_modules folder in the FRONT_END.

-### FUTURE UPDATE:
+### FUTURE UPDATES:
 1. Resizing elements in the web app to adjust based on screen size.
 2. Improving my dataset to one that is more accurate.
 3. Playing with more machine learning algorithms.
 Ideally I would like to work with a heart disease dataset.
 I would also like to learn other algorithms perhaps Computer Vision related or NLP related.